Solar vs. Wind Energy: Which Wins Out?

 How big are solar panels?

-Solar panels are typically around 2 metres long by 1 metre wide with an overall thickness of 3cm-5cm.
-It can vary based on the manufacturer, though.
+Solar panels are typically around two metres long by one metre wide, with an overall thickness of 3 cm to 5 cm.
+It can vary based on the manufacturer.

 How much sun is needed for solar panels (and do panels need to be in direct sunlight?)